Code of Safe Practice

 Sharps container

-All sharps containers should be yellow with an orange lid and compliant with UN3291 and BS7320 standards.
+All sharps containers should be compliant with UN3291 and BS7320 standards.
 They should be kept locked away when not in use.
 Sharps containers should be kept at a safe height, in a stable place and adjacent to the treatment couch when in use.

 Treatment couch

 Each treatment area should have a treatment couch.
 All treatment couches should be height adjustable and in good working order.
-The non-
+The non-porous upholstery should be free from tears.
+Treatment couches should be covered with disposable paper couch roll which should be renewed after each patient.
+Material couch covers should not be used.

 Infection Prevention and Control